klameer/intellisolve.co.uk_3/README.md

 Financial Modelling.
 Financial modelling is the task of building an abstract representation (a model) of a real world financial situation.
 This is a mathematical model designed to represent (a simplified version of) the performance of a financial asset or portfolio of a business, project, or any other investment.
 If your model is complex and has many variables, you can test all possible combinations and sensitivities of variables.

-### Business Case Development
-Business cases are a type of financial model that
+Business Case Development.
+Business cases are a type of financial model that highlights relationships between variables in a business undertaking and shows if the undertaking can be profitable.

 Data Modelling.
 When modelling complex processes, it helps to have an abstract simplified view of the data.
 It gives you a better understanding of the components in the process and allow you to make more informed decisions based on a better understanding of the data.
 A good data model is structured around its usefulness to the business and how it contributes to achieving business objectives.